MileHacker Logo

 • A longer, less-traveled route can sometimes outpace a congested main road.

-• Use Google Maps or similar navigation to plan daily routes and check drive times, accounting for winding roads.
+• Use Google Maps or something like it navigation to plan daily routes and check drive times, accounting for winding roads.

 Strategic Visits